Viwyn/Sky-Music-Player/README.md

 1. Download Python from their official [website](https://www.python.org)

 2. Clone this repo
+    (Click on the green button near the top that says "**<> Code**", then click "**Download ZIP**", then extract the zip anywhere you want)

-3. Install required dependencies `pip install -r requirements.txt`
+3. Install required dependencies `pip install -r requirements.txt` (Right click inside the music player folder, then click "Open in Terminal".
+Then, copy the above code and paste it into the terminal.)

 ## Usage